amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 If you have used a program like Windows Explorer or macOS Finder, you probably have an intuitive sense of how to navigate within a file system by using a mouse to click or double-click on folders or file icons.
 When we use scripts, we use the same kind of logic to express the location of a particular object within the larger hierarchical system structure, the file path.

 File paths are a series of text-based breadcrumbs, that describe the location of a particular file or directory.
 There are two types of file paths:
-# absolute, or full file paths, which include what's called the root directory, or the top-most level of your file system
+* absolute, or full file paths, which include what's called the root directory, or the top-most level of your file system
-# relative file paths, which provide a file's location in relation to your current working directory.
+* relative file paths, which provide a file's location in relation to your current working directory.

 Alice uses macOS.
 For her, the root directory is the slash character `/`.
 Every absolute file path will start with `/`.

 The absolute file path to a cool file on her desktop would be: `/Users/alice/Desktop/CoolStuff/qckitty.gif` That path will always lead to that file no matter where you're working from.

-> ## Root Directories on Windows
+> ## Root Directories on Windows vs Mac/Linux
 >
 > On Windows, there isn't a root directory for the entire machine.
 > File systems are rooted on the storage volume that they use.
 > For example, `A:\` has traditionally referred to the root directory of a floppy drive.
 > And `C:\` generally refers to the root directory that contains user files, programs, and windows itself.
+>
+> On Mac/Linux, the operating system defines a single file system for all devices.
+> The root folder is '\'.
+> If you plug in an external drive, it is probably mounted as a folder in '\Volumes\'.
 {: .callout}

 Some portions of that path like `Desktop` may be familiar as folders you might see in a GUI.
 A file path encodes the same heirarchy of folders that we click through, expressing it as folder names divided by slashes.
 We know `CoolStuff` is a subdirectory stored inside of `Desktop`.
 We can also see that `Desktop` is a subdirectory of `alice`, which is a subdirectory of `Users` which is a subdirectory of root.

+____diagram of folders____

 You may not see folders like `Users` on a regular basis.
 As computer users, we spend more time working from a folder like `Desktop` and thinking about the locations of files relative to that folder.